 Compared to other operating systems, Mac computers have it easy when you need to print PDF on Mac.
 Unlike Windows and Linux users, the Mac does not need Adobe Reader in order to work with PDFs, because support for PDF files is already built in to the OS X operating system.
 Therefore, there is no need for any outside applications, drivers, or software.

 Before printing, if you want to make some edition on PDF, you can choose a third party PDF Printer for Mac with PDF editing function.
-Here comes a good Mac PDF Printer - iSkysoft PDF Editor for Mac, which allows you to edit PDF file on Mac with high output quality.
+Here comes a good Mac PDF Printer - iSkysoft PDF Editor Pro for Mac, which allows you to edit PDF file on Mac (OS X 10.11 El Capitan included) with high output quality.

-- Print PDF on Mac with original layout and formating.
+- Print PDF on Mac with original layout and formatting.

 - Edit, add or delete PDF texts, images, links and more.

 - Combine or split PDFs.
-Suport batch print PDF files.
+Support batch print PDF files.